-4) Developing and strengthening SMEs: Socio-economic studies will be conducted to assess the baseline and results.
-SME mentors were identified and trained in a methodology to develop and strengthen SMEs from targeted communities around MPAs/MMAs (see reports of first and second training workshops).
+4) Developing and strengthening SMEs: SME mentors were identified and trained in a methodology to develop and strengthen SMEs from targeted communities around MPAs/MMAs (see reports of first and second training workshops).
 See list of SME mentors and their mentee SMEs.
 Entrepreneurs are learning ways to develop enterprises that sustainably use marine and coastal resources to deliver economic, environmental and social co-benefits as well as how to ‘climate proof’ their enterprises.
 The SMEs all used the Local Green-Blue Enterprise Radar to do a self-assessment of where they could strengthen their delivery of economic, environmental and social co-benefits.
 They also completed a needs assessment and identified areas for capacity building to strengthen their businesses.
 SME mentors are providing coaching and mentoring to SMEs to help to strengthen capacity in identified areas.
 The SME Microgrants Scheme under the CarSIF was launched in November 2019 via a closed call by invitation only to SMEs currently engaged under PISCES project.
-Nine SMEs from eight countries have been awarded microgrants of up to USD 1,700 to undertake capacity strengthening and small business development activities.
-(See list of SME microgrant awardees) Measures to establish and strengthen private-public partnerships to support SMEs will also be explored.
+Nine SMEs from eight countries have been awarded microgrants of up to USD 1,700 each to undertake capacity strengthening and small business development activities (see list of SME microgrant awardees).
+Measures to establish and strengthen private-public partnerships to support SMEs are also being explored.